neurotrino/reservoir/utils/README.md

 recursive, i.e. `self.cfg['save'].a.b` is a valid call, `self['save']['a'].b` is not).
 See `configs\README.md` for a more comprehensive breakdown of these namespaces.

 The only field which receives special processing during deserialization is the `model` namespace.
-In `cfg`, there is no noticeable difference.
-The difference lies in model instantiation. `boot()` in `config.py` returns a curried function `form`, needed to instantiate the actual model.
+In `cfg`, this is the only category which can have objects more complex than a `SimpleNamespace`.
+The `model` namespace is also treated uniquely in regards to model instantiation. `boot()` in `config.py` returns a curried function `form`, needed to instantiate the actual model.
 This requires special processing of the `model` namespace, which in turn is why a template must be provided in the `main.py` script.